 There you have it; a moving, dramatic masterpiece full of beautiful music and pathos; Tchaikovsky’s best opera.
 One can only wonder what else he would have created had he lived beyond the age of 53, considering that this and two of his other masterworks – the Sixth Symphony and The Nutcracker – were all created in his last few years.
 But maybe this was all he had in him – after all, how much genius can a genius produce?
 Perhaps he said all that he had to say.
 As someone who has read extensively on this talented man as well as spent countless, blissful hours listening to his incredible music, I am convinced that he had had enough of life, and knew his end was near (there has always been speculation that he passively killed himself).
 I think Liza’s lamentation, quoted above (“I am exhausted by grief”), is his vicarious, mid-life suicide plea, and his mournful Sixth Symphony a few years later only cements this theory.
-In any event, I am eternally grateful for everything he had to say in his music, both hopeful and hopeless, to me and the world.
-He spoke both languages, but unfortunately the latter prevailed.
+In any event, I am eternally grateful for everything he had to say in his music, both hopeful and hopeless, to me and to the world.
+He spoke both languages, but the latter ultimately prevailed.

 Sound recording was just being invented when Pyotr Ilyich Tchaikovsky died from cholera on November 7, 1893, after foolishly (purposely?) drinking a glass of unboiled water during an outbreak.
 There is a very brief recording of his voice on a wax cylinder that resides at the Tchaikovsky Museum in Russia at the site of his final residence.
 It is indistinct, high-pitched and full of static.
 But no matter; his passionate music speaks for him far better than any words could.
 As he was fond of saying, “where words leave off, music begins.”
 Pyotr Ilyich, may your troubled soul rest in peace.
 Ja vas lyublyu.